True margin rarely gets measured.

 The Solution

 Actual cost — machine time, blade wear, labour, freight — is recorded against every job.
-The Estimating & Margin agent compares it to the quote and feeds the variance into the next estimate.
+Our Estimating & Margin agent compares it to the quote and feeds the variance into the next estimate.

-Automations move data between stages — quote to order to production to shipment — without anyone re-typing it.
+We automate the handoffs between stages — quote to order to production to shipment — without anyone re-typing anything.
 Nothing waits for a human to move it, so nothing goes stale.

-One Data Hub records every KPI as work happens.
+We record every KPI as work happens from day one.
 A monthly Business Impact Scorecard — generated automatically — proves the saved hours, downtime trend, and margin accuracy in your own numbers.

-The morning briefing arrives before the meeting.
+We deliver the morning briefing before the meeting.
 Order confirmations send without anyone typing them.
-The re-entry between systems disappears — your best people stop being the plumbing.
+The re-entry between systems disappears — your best people focus on decisions, not data movement.

 Sales, production, and finance work from the same typed system of record — not three spreadsheets reconciled by phone calls and memory.
 One source of truth, updated as work happens.